Tuesday, 27 September 2011

 ‘You’re like a deranged child always talking of killing, revenge and destruction!’

-The Good Stuff: The opening scene screams of Saward; gripping, gritty, nasty and violent – it’s an unforgettably brutal rain lashed massacre by the Docks.
-Rula Lenska puts in a fine performance as the dispassionate, hard as nails station Doctor – she’s a million miles away from a similar character that Ingrid Pitt played far less effectively in Warriors of the Deep.
-The station sets look fantastic considering the budget restrictions; it looks futuristic, spacious and is lit moodily.
+The Good Stuff: The opening scene screams of Eric Saward in all the best ways; gripping, gritty, nasty and violent – it’s an unforgettably brutal rain-lashed massacre set in the London Docks.
+Rula Lenska puts in a fine performance as the dispassionate, hard as nails station Doctor, she’s a million miles away from a similar character that Ingrid Pitt played far less effectively in Warriors of the Deep and yet she is given much less character to grasp hold of.
+The station sets look fantastic considering the budget restrictions; it looks futuristic, spacious and Robinson insists it is lit moodily.
 Smoking in a Doctor Who story?
-The TARDIS and Tower Bridge is clash of the icons but perfect for publicity shots!
-Matthew Robinson’s dynamic direction ensures the attack on the station is pacy and dramatic (imagine if Pennant Roberts or Peter Moffatt were directing this?).
-What an entrance for the Daleks, blasting through the shield and massacring the crew.
-There is some face melting nastiness that makes this feel very life and death.
-Davros looks awesome bathed in blue light and smoke; they really have gone all out to make his return as spectacular as possible.
-A much-photographed scene, the Doctor pushing the Dalek from the second storey door is pretty damn exciting.
+Whatever next?
+The TARDIS and Tower Bridge in the same shot is a clash of icons but perfect for publicity shots.
+Matthew Robinson’s dynamic direction ensures the attack on the station is pacy and dramatic with barely a second to catch a breath.
+Imagine if Pennant Roberts or Peter Moffatt were directing this?
+Some directors recognise that the Daleks need a dramatic entrance and this is one of the best examples, blasting through the shield and massacring the crew.
+The face melting make up is strong stuff for the tea time audience and I can imagine a portion of the audience turning their nose up at their baked beans on toast.
+Destiny of the Daleks was trying to build up to a spectacular return for Davros but it didn't quite come off as intended and given another opportunity to get it right, JNT ensures that everything is thrown at this story to make it as memorable as possible.
+Look at Davros' reveal, bathed in blue light and smoke.
+A much published photograph, the Doctor pushing the Dalek from the second storey is pretty damn exciting.
 Terry Molloy was a superb bit of casting as Davros and he manages to get under the skin of the character like Michael Wisher did, silky voiced and genuinely psychotic.
-Its great how much things changed come the eighties, I remember Verity Lambert saying she would never have shown the Dalek mutant in its entirety in fear of scaring the crap of the audience and here we have a glistening snot coloured nasty sucking blood from innocent squaddies necks.
-The whole sequence feels like it belongs in a horror movie and that can only be a good thing as far as I’m concerned.
-It’s nice that Saward didn’t forget about the Dalek/Movellan war but he cleverly didn’t think to include them either!
+There are times when he pushes the hysterical ranting to the limit but and he comes across as a raving child but somehow that is even more frightening.
+I love how desperate the producers of Doctor Who have become in the eighties, I remember Verity Lambert saying she would never have shown the Dalek mutant in its entirety in fear of scaring the bejesus out of the audience and yet here we have a glistening snot coloured nasty sucking blood from an innocent squaddies neck.
+How times have changed.
+The whole sequence feels like it belongs in a (rather good) horror movie and that can only be a good thing as far as I’m concerned.
+Saward is aware of the Movellan war enough to mention the conflict and keep the fans happy whilst failing to include them and blight the production.
+Clever chap.
 ‘Why am I so excited?
-This will be the last thing I ever do…’ – the build up Styles trying to activate the self destruct is really tense and its another very attractive set.
-Dalek on Dalek action is fecking brilliant; they go up like insane robotic fireworks!
-I love the Daleks frothing foam from the virus and being unable to speak, it is genuinely disgusting!
-There’s a brilliant climactic explosion that sees Stein die twice over.
-It has already been mentioned but I am so shocked it had such an effect on me so I have to say it again – Tegan’s leaving scene is extremely poignant.
+This will be the last thing I ever do…’ – like Russell T Davies after him never let it be said that Eric Saward isn't good at building up a tense atmosphere and Styles' suicidal desperation to bring the Daleks down leads to some memorable scenes.
+Dalek on Dalek action is fecking brilliant; they go up like insane robotic fireworks and the child in me was screaming with excitement.
+How nasty is the Daleks frothing with foam from the virus and being unable to express their pain except in childish, slurred cries?
+I never thought I would feel pity for a Dalek but there we are.
+It might be a lazy way of cutting that part of the narrative dead but the explosion of the prison ship is genuinely climactic.
+So shocked am I by it's effect on me that I have to mention it again - Tegan's leaving scene is a real tearjerker.
+Who would have ever suspected?

-The Bad Stuff: What is it about future fashions?
-Those Thunderbird style hates are up there with the Seeds of Death nappy trousers as embarrassing trends that I hope died out quickly!
-Its not too much of a problem because the scene is so quickly edited but when the Daleks storm the bridge and massacre the crew it is clear there weren’t enough actors available and they are the very same ones who are trying to kill Davros elsewhere.
-There are some very funny Salsa dancing deaths!
-Thos soldiers from the warehouse are duplicated very quickly, aren’t they?
+The Bad Stuff: What is it about designers being asked to bring the fashion of the future alive?
+The Thunderbird style hats are up there with the spray on uniforms from The Ice Warriors and the nappy trousers from The Seeds of Death.
+Check out the scene where the Daleks storm the bridge - the crew is made up of actors that have already been exterminated elsewhere (it is almost edited together quickly enough that you wont notice).
+There are some very funny deaths that resemble the Tarantella.
+The soldiers from the warehouse are duplicated very quickly.
 The cliffhanger is both ridiculously melodramatic and makes no sense.
 If Stein was a Dalek agent why was he acting so terrified of the other troopers earlier in the episode when there was nobody to act up to?
-The Daleks seem to be juggling 101 plans at once and assassinating the High Council is one thread too far.
-Although than could be considered another step closer to the Time War, showing that they have their sights on Gallifrey.
-Why does that scientist grab her head as though she is being deafened?
+There were plenty of other moments that would have made a better cliffhanger (the Daleks approaching on the Doctor a few seconds later for example).
+The Daleks seem to be juggling 101 plans at once in this story (saving Davros, duplicates on Earth, curing the Movellan virus, etc) and assassinating the High Council is perhaps a thread too far.
+Although it provides another nice stepping stone on the path to the Time War after Genesis of the Daleks.
+Why does Chloe Ashcroft grab her head as though she is being deafened?
 What is that all about?
-‘I CAN’T STAND THE CONFUSION IN MY MIND!’ – I’m not sure how effective Bewes is in his role but then I was never keen on him in The Likely Lads either.
-The killing gets out of hand in the last episode when Saward can think of no other way to deal with his spaghetti junction of threads but to cut them all dead.
-Some of the exterminations are pure panto (one guy goes ‘arghrererearghhhhh!’).
-The Supreme Dalek popping up at the end should have been excised because it is just more complication.
+‘I CAN’T STAND THE CONFUSION IN MY MIND!’ – Bewes has never been the most sophisticated of performers but when handed a Saward script that asks him to contradict himself from one scene to the next he is completely at sea.
+The killing gets out of hand in the last episode when Saward can think of no other way to deal with his spaghetti junction of plot threads but to cut them all dead.
+Literally dead.
+An absolute bloodbath (minus blood).
+Some of the exterminations are pure panto.
+The Supreme Dalek popping up at the end should have been excised because it is another unnecessary complication.
+What happened to the duplicates that he activated?
+Big Finish?

 The Shallow Bit: Tegan has never look more like a hooker.
-The soldier who is having a fag and attacked by a Dalek mutant is gorgeous.
+The soldier who stops for a fag is gorgeous.

 Result: Yes it is too violent, yes it is too nasty and yes it is too complicated but I still find it ridiculously entertaining.
-For once the Daleks feel like a terrifyingly violent force that cannot be opposed and Davros makes a very welcome home with Saward setting up some interesting tension between him and his creations.
-Matthew Robinson’s direction must be praised because he never keeps the camera still and is constantly finding ways of making the action dynamic and looking like the budget was ten times the size.
-Peter Davison gives another impressive last season performance and the Doctor is pushed further over the edge than ever before.
-Ressurection of the Daleks is a terrific cowboys and Indians life or death struggle in space and one classic Who’s most effective action stories.
+For once the Daleks feel like a terrifyingly violent force that cannot be opposed and Davros makes a very welcome return with Saward setting up some interesting tension between him and his creations.
+Saward himself called this the worst Doctor Who script ever written and whilst it does require a script editor to untangle it a little and find a more interesting way to tie everything up besides massacring everybody, it does have an impressive number of set pieces and an understanding of how to set up a dramatic scenario with plenty of atmosphere.
+Certainly there have been worse Doctor Who scripts written.
+Matthew Robinson’s direction must be praised because he never keeps the camera still and is constantly finding ways of making the action dynamic and looking like the budget was ten times its size.
+The realisation of the show during this period was generally quite slack when in the hands of theatrical directors such as Peter Moffatt, Ron Jones and Pennant Roberts but every now and again a Grimwade, Robinson or Harper would emerge to shake things up a bit.
+Peter Davison gives another impressive last season performance and the Doctor is pushed further over to the edge than ever before.
+It makes you wonder how much longer this placid incarnation can make a difference in such an ugly universe.
+He needs to regenerate into someone tougher and more violent in order to face these horrors head on.
+Resurrection of the Daleks is a terrific Cowboys vs Indians life or death struggle in space and one classic Who’s most effective action stories.
 Just don’t think about it too much: 8/10

 Planet of Fire written by Peter Grimwade and directed by Fiona Cumming

-Over The Shoulder: Its wonderful to see that Turlough is back at his shiftiest best in his last story, deliberately sabotaging the console and driving some painful feedback into Kamelion (come on, admit you were cheering too).
+Over The Shoulder: It's wonderful to see that Turlough is back at his shiftiest best in his last story, deliberately sabotaging the console and driving some painful feedback into Kamelion (come on, admit it, you were cheering too).
 Peter Grimwade eeks out the information about Turlough’s background a bit at a time to keep the viewer guessing.
-His unusual behaviour in the TARDIS preventing the Doctor receiving a Trion distress signal and the fact that he has been branded with the same symbol as Malkon leads up to the revelation that they were both political prisoners on their planet and brothers.
+His unusual behaviour in the TARDIS preventing the Doctor from receiving a Trion distress signal and the fact that he has been branded with the same symbol as Malkon leads up to an impressive revelation that they were both political prisoners and brothers.
 Outshining both Tegan and Adric, Turlough has been the standout companion of the Davison era (Nyssa excepted) and it is great to see him going out in a story that answers questions about his background and provides some nice surprises.
 There is a terrific moment where the Doctor finally calls Turlough on his secretive nature and tells him in no uncertain terms if he is hiding anything that will aid the Master that their friendship is over.
-Its direct and perfectly played by both actors and shows that there could have been some real potential with these two travelling alone.
+It's direct and perfectly played by both actors and shows that there could have been some real potential with these two travelling alone.
+The Davison era seems to be a period of missed opportunities like this.
 That Sarn turns out to be a prison planet for political prisoners on Trion is an unsuspected turn of events and gives Turlough a strong reason to leave the Doctor.
-Civil war on his planet saw Turlough’s mother killed, his father was on the wrong side and was exiled to Sarn with his younger brother and he was sent to Earth.
-The mention of the solicitor is a lovely tie in with Mawdryn Undead.
+Civil war on his planet saw Turlough’s mother killed, his father was on the wrong side and was exiled to Sarn with his younger brother whilst he was sent to Earth.
+The mention of the batty solicitor is a lovely tie to Mawdryn Undead.
 I find it so odd that in a three year span where the dynamics between the regulars is so mishandled that all four Davison companions get fantastic leaving scenes – Adric goes in possibly the greatest companion exit ever (how did that happen?), Nyssa’s is tear jerking, Tegan’s is an eye opening reminder of the violence that has crept into the series and finally Turlough gets a gentle, assuming exit that shows that a deep respect has developed between him and the Doctor.
 Why couldn’t the companions be this well characterised all the time?
-Ta-ra Turlough, you were a bit of a missed opportunity but by jiminy you had plenty of potential and I’m glad we had a male companion this interesting aboard for a while.
+Ta-ra Turlough, you were a bit of a missed opportunity but by jiminy you had plenty of potential and I’m glad we had a male companion this interesting aboard for a period.

 Doppelganger: Poor Kamelion never really had a chance to shine, did he?
-Not even Dodo suffered the indignity of only appearing in the first and last story (although at least Kamelion had a decent exit scene which Ms Chaplet was denied) and he has apparently been locked away in a completely empty room ever since he joined the TARDIS and plugged into the wall.
+Not even Dodo suffered the indignity of only appearing in the first and last story (although at least Kamelion had a decent exit scene which Ms Chaplet was denied) and he has apparently been locked away in a completely empty room ever since he joined the TARDIS, plugged into the wall.
 A couple of issues of Doctor Who Weekly with Frobisher reveal just how much fun you can have with a shape shifting companion and the production teams failiure to do anything interesting with this character is possibly their greatest sin yet.
 Whether he is a creaky robot, Howard in silver paint or camped up as the Master, Kamelion looks rubbish and spends most of the story having a nervous breakdown.
 I’m sure his death scene was supposed to be a touching moment at the hands of the Doctor but the viewers can only feel relief that he has been put out of his misery.
+Kamelion could have been a gorgeous chance to bring in some fine British character actors/actresses who didn't want to be tied to a series but get a chance to play a role in the show - he could be in a different guise each week.
+The possibilities are endless.

 Busty Babe: Impulsive, fiery, sexy and resourceful, its easy to see why a whole generation fell in love with Peri (for reasons other than the purely aesthetic).
-There is a brilliant moment in episode one where Peri and Howard talk about her backpacking across Europe with the oceans crashing away behind them and its like we have crossed genres into an episode of Home and Away and I can just imagine JNT watching these scenes and salivating, rubbing his hands together.
-Its one of the few times that you get the impression that Peri is an impressionable youth because just a few stories later she would have to grow up very fast and start taking care of the Doctor.
-I love her little rant when she is stranded on the boat, this is one spoilt brat and no mistake!
-Peri’s nightmares about Howard leaving her in the dark have led to all sorts of theories that she was abused but surely they wouldn’t have been promoting that sort of thing in Doctor Who?
+There is a brilliant moment in episode one where Peri and Howard talk about her backpacking across Europe with the oceans crashing away behind them and it's like we have crossed genres into an episode of Home and Away and I can just imagine JNT watching these scenes and salivating, rubbing his hands together with glee.
+It's one of the few times that you get the impression that Peri is an impressionable youth because just a few stories later she would have to grow up very fast and start taking care of the Doctor.
+I love her little rant when she is stranded on the boat, this is one spoilt brat and no mistake.
+Peri’s nightmares about Howard leaving her in the dark have led to all sorts of theories that she was abused but surely they wouldn’t have been promoting that sort of thing in Doctor Who at the time?
 If the last thing Peri’s mother and step father knew was that she was trapped on the boat what on Earth did they think when they went out to get her and she was gone.
 Check out the Big Finish audio The Reaping by Joseph Lidster to find out – it is a fantastic story and Nicola Bryant plays her homecoming beautifully (plus it fills in loads of gaps with regards to her life back in the States).
 For a moment I was groaning at Peri screaming and crying in the TARDIS but if I had nearly drowned, found myself on an alien spaceship and watched my stepfather turn into a gangster I might be a little perturbed too.
-How awesome is she when answering ‘I am the Master!’ with ‘so what?
+How awesome is she when answering ‘I am the Master!’ with ‘So what?
 I’m Perpeguilliam Brown and I can shout just as loud as you can!’
-It’s a shame that nothing more was made of Peri’s ‘three month vacation’ with the Doctor but she manages to swap her trip to England with some young lads for a trip around time and space (mostly to England anyways…actually for once that isn’t true – Androzani, Titan Three, Jaconda, England, Telos, Varos, England, Space Station Camera, Seville, Karfel, Necros, England, Thoros Beta – three times!) which isn’t bad going.
+She's got some piss and vinegar, this one.
+It’s a shame that nothing more was made of Peri’s ‘three month vacation’ with the Doctor as she manages to swap her trip to England with some young lads for a trip around time and space (which was mostly to England anyway…actually for once that isn’t true – Androzani, Titan Three, Jaconda, England, Telos, Varos, England, Space Station Camera, Seville, Karfel, Necros, England, Thoros Beta – three times!).
 She will soon live to regret that decision.

 The Good: Is there a classic story that feels more like Doctor Who on holiday than this?
-The opening scenes of volcanic landscapes, deep-sea diving and tumultuous oceans really give the story a strong feeling that we are on vacation and the usual leafy England is far away.
+The opening scenes of volcanic landscapes, deep-sea diving and tumultuous oceans really give the story a strong feeling that we are on vacation and the usual picturesque England is about as far away as you can get.
 It gives the show a spectacular look that reminds me just what a sound producer JNT was when it comes to putting money on screen.
 Who hasn’t dreamed of that scene where the TARDIS lands on a sun kissed beach?
 The Ursula Andreas shot of Peri being draped on the beach is brilliantly done.
-I really like the stand off between Peri and the Master with the vertiginous backdrop ensuring that she is in very real danger from his advances.
-Fiona Cumming gives the location work the care that the studio work is missing and the difference is encapsulated in the Master who is frightening and unrelenting out in the sunshine and camp as Christmas under studio lights.
-I’m not sure if the end of episode two is so effective because it is so well filmed (the music is great) or simply because after two episodes of the Doctor Who equivalent of ballet dancing something exciting finally happens.
+I really like the stand off between Peri and the Master with an vertiginous backdrop ensuring that she is in very real danger from his advances.
+Fiona Cumming gives the location work the care that the studio work is missing and the difference is highlighted in the Master who is frightening and unrelenting out in the sunshine and camp as Christmas under studio lights.
+I’m not sure if the end of episode two is effective because it is so well filmed (the music is great as well) or simply because after two episodes of the Doctor Who equivalent of ballet dancing something exciting finally happens.
 It doesn’t last long so enjoy it while it lasts.
-Once again the location work comes to the rescue in episode four where Cumming manages to stage what genuinely looks like a volcanic eruption.
+Once again the location work comes to the rescue in episode four where Cumming manages to stage what genuinely looks like a volcanic eruption and not a collection of stock shots.
 Eye watering heat and smoke curls from the ground as the characters make their way across crispy volcanic sediment and you feel as though the planet could crack open at any minute.

 On the whole I am extremely impressed with the CGI additions (Earthshock, The Invisible Enemy, Destiny of the Daleks and The Invasion of Time all benefit from updated effects) and special editions (the 70 minute Enlightenment is fast paced and visually stunning, Battlefield benefits from shots such as the helicopter coming to and from London, Curse of Fenric has a host of new material and Day of the Daleks is like watching a whole new show) but Planet of Fire is the one exception.
 Whilst I have the option to watch the originals on all of these stories this is the only one where I will only ever watch the original.
-Some of the effects are nice but for some bizarre reason the music is almost entirely absent (and it was one of the big strengths of this story), there is a tacked on prologue which is completely unnecessary (and looks really cheap) and a few updated effects do not make this anything to shout home about.
-In just about every way the original is the better version and it is a rare example of this sort of thing going wrong.
+Some of the effects are nice but for some bizarre reason the music is almost entirely absent (and it was one of the biggest strengths of the story), there is a tacked on prologue which is completely unnecessary (and looks desperately cheap) and a few updated effects do not make this anything to shout home about.
+In just about every way the original is the better version and it is a rare example of this sort of thing going awry.
+The success of Enlightenment went to Cumming's head and she should have known when to stop.

-The Shallow Bit: Nicola Bryant is an absolute feast on the eyes, of that we are all aware but I am willing to be nobody expect such blatantly sexist shots with the camera practically going down her knickers and her bra as she prepares to jump into the sea!
+The Shallow Bit: Nicola Bryant is an absolute feast on the eyes, of that we are all aware but I am willing to bet nobody expected such blatantly sexist shots with the camera practically going down her knickers and bra as she prepares to jump into the ocean.
 Add in shots of Mark Strickson’s tight package being unveiled as he dives into the sea and rescues her and the eye watering moment the pair of them fall to the bed in the TARDIS dripping wet and you might just have the most pornographic material in all of Doctor Who.
-Dallas Adams gets in on the action too and proves to be the hottest step father this side of the Atlantic with his lovely chest on display during his early scenes.
-For those of you who enjoy the hippy look there is Roskal with his long hair and hairy chest on display and to those who like them boyish feast your eyes on Malkon whose blue eyes and slim body are on display for much of his scenes.
+Dallas Adams gets in on the action too and proves to be the hottest step father this side of the Atlantic with his lovely chest on display during early scenes.
+For those of you who enjoy the hippy look there is Roskal with his long hair and hairy chest exhibited and to those who like them boyish type feast your eyes on Malkon whose blue eyes sparkle and slim body are barely covered for much of his scenes.
+JNT liked surrounding himself with pretty boys and this might just be his dream cast.

 Result: The first episode of Planet of Fire is like nothing we have ever seen before.
-Its not the writer that is to blame because he was given a shopping list of elements to be included that made the script to unwieldy and as a result Planet of Fire tries to do too many things and winds up being unmemorable.
+Pretty, soapy, expensive and almost entirely devoid of tension.
+It's not the writer that is to blame because he was given a shopping list of elements to be included that made the script too unwieldy and as a result Planet of Fire tries to do too many things and winds up being unmemorable.
 It wants to be an exit story for Turlough with revelations about his background, an introduction story for Peri, a continuation of the Master storyline, a treatise on religion and a science fiction tale about a planet on the brink of disaster.
 Because none of these plot threads have any time to breathe we get individual scenes that can be very good but the actual story itself is drawn out and anti-climactic.
-Gorgeous location work and great score help to smooth over some of the rougher edges (unusually for Fiona Cumming the studio work is lacking any realism) and Peter Davison, Mark Strickson and Nicola Bryant all give fine performances.
-Kamelion always was a joke and its nice of the series to embarrassingly admit it and thanks to his appearances in this era the Master has become a laughing stock too.
-Planet of Fire is such mish mash of good and bad it is hard to judge, its pretty average all told and its mostly aesthetics and some interplay between the Doctor, Turlough and Peri that keep it afloat: 5/10
+Gorgeous location work and a great score help to smooth over some of the rougher edges (unusually for Fiona Cumming the studio work is lacking any realism) and Peter Davison, Mark Strickson and Nicola Bryant all give fine performances.
+Kamelion always was a joke and it's nice of the series to embarrassingly admit it and thanks to his appearances in this era the Master has become a laughing stock too.
+Planet of Fire is such mish mash of good and bad it is hard to judge, a pretty average tale on the whole and it's mostly aesthetics and some interplay between the Doctor, Turlough and Peri that keep it afloat: 5/10

 The Caves of Androzani written by Robert Holmes and directed by Graeme Harper